1843-1918. Between two centuries. Chaplain José Castaño.

-Upon the death of Juan Orts Román, his 6 children inherit the garden and that is when, thanks to José Orts Serrano and the unconditional support of the rest of the brothers, new ornamental spaces are created around the Imperial Palm.
+Upon the death of Juan Orts Román, his 6 children inherit the garden and that is when, thanks to José Orts Serrano and the unconditional support of the rest of the siblings, new ornamental spaces are created around the Imperial Palm.
 Thanks to the inspiration and landscape and botanical knowledge of Pepe Orts, successive landscapes appear in different plots of the garden, where you can see cacti (between ponds in the Rocalla), exotic palms of different latitudes, citrus, and other curious plants like those of the family of zamiaceae (zamias) or of the genus of cycas.
 This transformation is carried out in a way that remains true to the structure of the traditional garden of Elche (with its plots and its paths), maintaining its flavor of Mediterranean Arab garden.

 In this way, the Cura orchard evolves in less than 100 years, from being a traditional rural area to a garden with international tourist and cultural projection, where traditional plants of the area coexist, with others of more tropical origin.
 The garden then becomes the most visited place in Elche and a clear exponent of its past and its future.